 Also, keep in mind personal preferences: a dark roast will be more robust, with a deeper flavor, than lighter roasts.
 However, since most versions are flavored, light roasts work well for a smoother and sweeter version.

 Finally, you’ll want to consider flavors.
 If you want a little extra something, flavored coffee can add a light and sweet note.
 But also keep in mind that flavored coffee may mask the darker cappuccino flavor.

 Taking all of these factors into consideration, we’ve compiled a list of some of the best cappuccino K-Cups and K-Cup alternatives you can purchase today.

 1. 40-count cups Portion Packs for Keurig K-cup Brewers, Grove Square French Vanilla Cappuccino:

-2. GEVALIA Cappuccino K-CUP Pods and Froth Packets, 36 count (4 Packs of 9):
+2. GEVALIA Cappuccino K-CUP Pods and Froth Packets, 36 counts (4 Packs of 9):